Michatec/Greek-IPTV/README.md

 Two m3u8 one with Greek Radios and one with Greek TV.

-Greek TV m3u8 recommend to use with VPN.
+Greek TV m3u8 recommend to use with VPN to Greece.